mokedayosh/mokedayosh.github.io/README.md

 We may also collect information that Your browser sends whenever You visit Our Service or when You access the Service by or through a mobile device.

-Use of Your Personal Data
+<h2>Use of Your Personal Data</h2>

 The Company may use Personal Data for the following purposes:

-To provide and maintain our Service, including to monitor the usage of our Service.
+ - To provide and maintain our Service, including to monitor the usage of our Service.

-To manage Your Account: to manage Your registration as a user of the Service.
+ - To manage Your Account: to manage Your registration as a user of the Service.
 The Personal Data You provide can give You access to different functionalities of the Service that are available to You as a registered user.

-For the performance of a contract: the development, compliance and undertaking of the purchase contract for the products, items or services You have purchased or of any other contract with Us through the Service.
+ - For the performance of a contract: the development, compliance and undertaking of the purchase contract for the products, items or services You have purchased or of any other contract with Us through the Service.

-To contact You: To contact You by email, telephone calls, SMS, or other equivalent forms of electronic communication, such as a mobile application's push notifications regarding updates or informative communications related to the functionalities, products or contracted services, including the security updates, when necessary or reasonable for their implementation.
+ - To contact You: To contact You by email, telephone calls, SMS, or other equivalent forms of electronic communication, such as a mobile application's push notifications regarding updates or informative communications related to the functionalities, products or contracted services, including the security updates, when necessary or reasonable for their implementation.

-To provide You with news, special offers, and general information about other goods, services and events which We offer that are similar to those that you have already purchased or inquired about unless You have opted not to receive such information.
+ - To provide You with news, special offers, and general information about other goods, services and events which We offer that are similar to those that you have already purchased or inquired about unless You have opted not to receive such information.

-To manage Your requests: To attend and manage Your requests to Us.
+ - To manage Your requests: To attend and manage Your requests to Us.

-For business transfers: We may use Your Personal Data to evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Data held by Us about our Service users is among the assets transferred.
+ - For business transfers: We may use Your Personal Data to evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Data held by Us about our Service users is among the assets transferred.

-For other purposes: We may use Your information for other purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Service, products, services, marketing and your experience.
+ - For other purposes: We may use Your information for other purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Service, products, services, marketing and your experience.

 We may share Your Personal Data in the following situations:

-With Service Providers: We may share Your Personal Data with Service Providers to monitor and analyze the use of our Service, to contact You.
+ - With Service Providers: We may share Your Personal Data with Service Providers to monitor and analyze the use of our Service, to contact You.
-For business transfers: We may share or transfer Your Personal Data in connection with, or during negotiations of, any merger, sale of Company assets, financing, or acquisition of all or a portion of Our business to another company.
+ - For business transfers: We may share or transfer Your Personal Data in connection with, or during negotiations of, any merger, sale of Company assets, financing, or acquisition of all or a portion of Our business to another company.
-With Affiliates: We may share Your Personal Data with Our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
+ - With Affiliates: We may share Your Personal Data with Our affiliates, in which case we will require those affiliates to honor this Privacy Policy.
 Affiliates include Our parent company and any other subsidiaries, joint venture partners or other companies that We control or that are under common control with Us.
-With business partners: We may share Your Personal Data with Our business partners to offer You certain products, services or promotions.
+ - With business partners: We may share Your Personal Data with Our business partners to offer You certain products, services or promotions.
-With other users: If Our Service offers public areas, when You share Personal Data or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
+ - With other users: If Our Service offers public areas, when You share Personal Data or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
-With Your consent: We may disclose Your Personal Data for any other purpose with Your consent.
+ - With Your consent: We may disclose Your Personal Data for any other purpose with Your consent.
-Retention of Your Personal Data
+<h2>Retention of Your Personal Data</h2>

 The Company will retain Your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use Your Personal Data to the extent necessary to comply with our legal obligations (for example, if We are required to retain Your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

 Where possible, We apply shorter retention periods and/or reduce identifiability by deleting, aggregating, or anonymizing data.
 Unless otherwise stated, the retention periods below are maximum periods ("up to") and We may delete or anonymize data sooner when it is no longer needed for the relevant purpose.
 We apply different retention periods to different categories of Personal Data based on the purpose of processing and legal obligations:

-Account Information
+ - Account Information

-User Accounts: retained for the duration of your account relationship plus up to 24 months after account closure to handle any post-termination issues or resolve disputes.
+    - User Accounts: retained for the duration of your account relationship plus up to 24 months after account closure to handle any post-termination issues or resolve disputes.
-Usage Data
+ - Usage Data

-Application usage statistics: up to 24 months to understand feature adoption and service improvements.
+    - Application usage statistics: up to 24 months to understand feature adoption and service improvements.

-Server logs (IP addresses, access times): up to 24 months for security monitoring and troubleshooting purposes.
+    - Server logs (IP addresses, access times): up to 24 months for security monitoring and troubleshooting purposes.

 Usage Data is retained in accordance with the retention periods described above, and may be retained longer only where necessary for security, fraud prevention, or legal compliance.

 We may retain Personal Data beyond the periods stated above for different reasons:

-Legal obligation: We are required by law to retain specific data (e.g., financial records for tax authorities).
+ - Legal obligation: We are required by law to retain specific data (e.g., financial records for tax authorities).
-Legal claims: Data is necessary to establish, exercise, or defend legal claims.
+ - Legal claims: Data is necessary to establish, exercise, or defend legal claims.
-Your explicit request: You ask Us to retain specific information.
+ - Your explicit request: You ask Us to retain specific information.
-Technical limitations: Data exists in backup systems that are scheduled for routine deletion.
+ - Technical limitations: Data exists in backup systems that are scheduled for routine deletion.
 You may request information about how long We will retain Your Personal Data by contacting Us.

 When retention periods expire, We securely delete or anonymize Personal Data according to the following procedures:

-Deletion: Personal Data is removed from Our systems and no longer actively processed.
+ - Deletion: Personal Data is removed from Our systems and no longer actively processed.
-Backup retention: Residual copies may remain in encrypted backups for a limited period consistent with our backup retention schedule and are not restored except where necessary for security, disaster recovery, or legal compliance.
+ - Backup retention: Residual copies may remain in encrypted backups for a limited period consistent with our backup retention schedule and are not restored except where necessary for security, disaster recovery, or legal compliance.
-Anonymization: In some cases, We convert Personal Data into anonymous statistical data that cannot be linked back to You.
+ - Anonymization: In some cases, We convert Personal Data into anonymous statistical data that cannot be linked back to You.
 This anonymized data may be retained indefinitely for research and analytics.
-Transfer of Your Personal Data
+<h2>Transfer of Your Personal Data</h2>

 Your information, including Personal Data, is processed at the Company's operating offices and in any other places where the parties involved in the processing are located.
 It means that this information may be transferred to — and maintained on — computers located outside of Your state, province, country or other governmental jurisdiction where the data protection laws may differ from those from Your jurisdiction.

 Where required by applicable law, We will ensure that international transfers of Your Personal Data are subject to appropriate safeguards and supplementary measures where appropriate.
 The Company will take all steps reasonably necessary to ensure that Your data is treated securely and in accordance with this Privacy Policy and no transfer of Your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of Your data and other personal information.

-Delete Your Personal Data
+<h2>Delete Your Personal Data</h2>

 You have the right to delete or request that We assist in deleting the Personal Data that We have collected about You.